jedypod/nuke-config/README.md

 # About
 There is some documentation in the markdown files [in the doc folder](/doc).

 Organizationally, the [tools](/tools) folder contains python scripts.
-Every ffolder in here is loaded on launch by the menu.py.
+Every folder in here is loaded on launch by the menu.py.
 There are two modules: [nuketools](/tools/python/nuketools), and [nukepedia](/tools/python/nukepedia).
 Nuketools are tools I have written, and Nukepedia includes a few very useful scripts from other authors (sometimes with a few modifications). [toolsets](/toolsets) includes Nuke toolsets (gizmos as groups).
-Here, [jedsmith](/toolsets/jedsmith) contains tools I've written, and nukepedia includes tools from [Nukededia](http://www.nukepedia.com).
+Here, [jedsmith](/toolsets/jedsmith) contains tools I've written, and [nukepedia](/toolsets/nukepedia) includes tools from [Nukededia](http://www.nukepedia.com).

 # Installation